EldonGabriel/eldongabriel.github.io/_posts/2026-02-12-active-directory-bare-metal-recovery.md

   <h1 style="display:inline-block; border-bottom:3px solid #fff; padding-bottom:4px;">Key Takeaways</h1>
 </div>

-1. **BMR Restores Everything**
-   Bare Metal Recovery restores the full system in one process.
+1. **BMR Restores Everything:** Bare Metal Recovery restores the full system in one process.

-2. **DSRM is Required for AD Recovery**
-   It allows safe recovery without interference from running services.
+2. **DSRM is Required for AD Recovery:** It allows safe recovery without interference from running services.

-3. **Always Verify the System**
-   Check that DNS, Netlogon, and AD services are working after recovery.
+4. **Always Verify the System:** Check that DNS, Netlogon, and AD services are working after recovery.

-4. **Test Before You Need It**
-   A recovery plan is only useful if it has been tested.
+6. **Test Before You Need It:** A recovery plan is only useful if it has been tested.

 ---